-8.7 The UK's 'journey to net zero' not only focusses on reducing emissions through the transport, energy generation, industrial and agricultural sectors, but also exploiting opportunities to 'draw down' carbon from the atmosphere by using appropriate habitat types.
-This is because ecosystems help to counteract the impacts of climate change by storing carbon within vegetation and soils.

-8.8 This is known as 'carbon sequestration' and refers to the ability of marine and terrestrial trees and plants to absorb CO2, in both above and below ground biomass.
-As such it is increasingly recognised that, while they cannot replace the need to decarbonise the economy, different kinds of vegetation and land cover - including forests, soil, oceans, grasslands, salt marshes, wetlands and peat - can play an important part in combatting global warming by acting as a 'carbon sink'.

-8.9 Research suggests that the potential for carbon storage varies considerably within given habitat types, reflecting characteristic such as soil conditions, climate, latitude and altitude.
-Habitat age and condition also have a significant bearing on the rate of sequestration and storage.57
+- 8.7 The UK's 'journey to net zero' not only focusses on reducing emissions through the transport, energy generation, industrial and agricultural sectors, but also exploiting opportunities to 'draw down' carbon from the atmosphere by using appropriate habitat types.
+This is because ecosystems help to counteract the impacts of climate change by storing carbon within vegetation and soils. - 8.8 This is known as 'carbon sequestration' and refers to the ability of marine and terrestrial trees and plants to absorb CO2, in both above and below ground biomass.
+As such it is increasingly recognised that, while they cannot replace the need to decarbonise the economy, different kinds of vegetation and land cover including forests, soil, oceans, grasslands, salt marshes, wetlands, and peat can play an important part in combatting global warming by acting as a 'carbon sink'. - 8.9 Research suggests that the potential for carbon storage varies considerably within given habitat types, reflecting characteristic such as soil conditions, climate, latitude, and altitude.
+Habitat age and condition also have a significant bearing on the rate of sequestration and storage.
+62

-8.10 The Climate Change Act 2008 (2050 Target Amendment) Order 2019 requires the UK Government to reduce the country's net emissions of greenhouse gases by 100% relative to 1990 levels by 2050.

-8.11 The emerging Environment Bill, once passed, is set to place the ambitions contained in the 25 Year Environment Plan (25YEP) on a statutory footing by setting legally binding environmental improvement targets, including for restoring habitats.
-This includes the introduction of a 10% biodiversity net gain (BNG) from new development, which would be likely to bolster carbon stocks in the landscape.

-8.12 The emerging Agriculture Bill 2019-21 (passing through Parliament at the time of writing) is set to replace the subsidies provided through the EU Common Agricultural Policy (CAP) now that the UK has left the European Union.
-It https://www.nature.scot/sites/default/files/2018-
+- 8.10 The Climate Change Act 2008 (2050 Target Amendment) Order 2019 requires the UK Government to reduce the country's net emissions of greenhouse gases by 100% relative to 1990 levels by 2050. - 8.11 The emerging Environment Bill, once passed, is set to place the ambitions contained in the 25 Year Environment Plan (25YEP) on a statutory footing by setting legally binding environmental improvement targets, including for restoring habitats.
+This includes the introduction of a 10% biodiversity net gain (BNG) from new development, which would be likely to bolster carbon stocks in the landscape. - 8.12 The emerging Agriculture Bill 2019-21 (passing through Parliament at the time of writing) is set to replace the subsidies provided through the EU Common Agricultural Policy (CAP) now that the UK has left the European Union.
+It commits to providing financial assistance to farmers for protecting and improving soil quality, as well as incentives for agro-forestry schemes, which both offer opportunities to boost the amount of carbon stored in agricultural landscapes.